tomacco/Hekaerge/README.md

 - the `Hekaerge` Class allows you to mantain a list of geo locations (`HekaergeLocation`) objects sorted by distance to your current location.
 Current location is fetched **only** via bluetooth beacons, specifically, by the beacons supported by [MOCA Platform](http://mocaplatform.com) Mobile SDKs
+- This module uses SemVer

+##V2.0.0
+**API CHANGE**
+`Heakerge` will no longer return the default list when there is not possible to sort it.
+Instead, now it will return a null / nil list.
+Thank you @luvacu and @Ereza for the suggestion!

 ###Initializing a Hekaerge object